JaiminJavia/jaimin158/README.md

 - 👋 Hi, I’m @Jaimin Javia
+- 🌱 I’m currently working on Nodejs.
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Backend Development.
-- 🌱 I’m currently learning Nodejs,MongoDB,SQL.
+-  I’m currently learning Web Development.
+- 🤔 I’m looking for help with mastering Js for now
-- 💞️ I’m looking to collaborate with FrontEnd Developer.
+- 👯 I’m looking to collaborate on Js Projects.
-- 📫 How to reach me .
+- 📫 How to reach me: javia.jaimin@gmail.com
+- 😄 Pronouns: He/His

 <!---
 jaimin158/jaimin158 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.